-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-Our internal assessments during 2021/22 indicated that disadvantaged pupils academic and wider development outcomes remained, in general, below that of their non-disadvantaged peers.
+Our internal assessments during 2022/23 indicated that disadvantaged pupils academic and wider development outcomes remained, in general, below that of their non-disadvantaged peers.
 See Tables 1 and 2.

 Our assessment of the reasons for these outcomes points primarily to ongoing Covid-19 impact.
 This disrupted the teaching of all subject areas and had a negative impact on most pupils' development to varying degrees, particularly in limiting opportunities to progress social and communication skills and independence.
 This has been particularly evident within EYFS-KS1 in terms of pupils' development of age appropriate literacy and maths skills and in KS4 in terms of ongoing and persistent low levels of attendance.
 As a short-term and temporary provision, the impact on specific learning may have started whilst pupils were in their mainstream setting with many pupils having low levels of attendance in mainstream prior to accessing support through Raedwald.
-Table 3 gives an overview of primary SEND needs across the Trust at November 2022.
+Table 3 gives an overview of primary SEND needs across the Trust at November 2022; this remains in line with data collected in December 2023.
 This indicates that after SEMH, the primary area of need for Raedwald Trust pupils was around Speech, Language and Communication Needs (SLCN).